lamps-wg/draft-composite-kem/draft-ietf-lamps-pq-composite-kem.md

 ML-KEM always requires the public key in order to perform various steps of the Fujisaki-Okamoto decapsulation [FIPS.203], and for this reason the private key encoding specified in FIPS 203 includes the public key.
 Therefore it is not required to carry it in the `OneAsymmetricKey.publicKey` field, which remains optional, but is strictly speaking redundant since an ML-KEM public key can be parsed from an ML-KEM private key, and thus populating the `OneAsymmetricKey.publicKey` field would mean that two copies of the public key data are transmitted.

 With regard to the traditional algorithms, RSA or Elliptic Curve, in order to achieve the public-key binding property the KEM combiner used to form the Composite ML-KEM, the combiner requires the traditional public key as input to the KDF that derives the output shared secret.
 Therefore it is required to carry the public key within the respective `OneAsymmetricKey.publicKey` as per the private key encoding given in {{sec-priv-key}}.
 Implementers who choose to use a different private key encoding than the one specified in this document MUST consider how to provide the component public keys to the decapsulate routine.
-While some implementations might contain routines to computationally derive the public key from the private key, it is not guaranteed that all implementations will support this; for this reason the interoparable composite private key format given in this document in {{sec-priv-key}} requires the public key of the traditional component to be included.
+While some implementations might contain routines to computationally derive the public key from the private key, it is not guaranteed that all implementations will support this; for this reason the interoperable composite private key format given in this document in {{sec-priv-key}} requires the public key of the traditional component to be included.

 <!-- End of Implementation Considerations section -->